GiorgioKalmund/UCGUI/README.md

     .FitToContents()
     .Parent(canvas);
 ```
-This code produces an identical [Text](Runtime/Components/TextComponent.cs) to the one from the example above, we are just using a different syntax :)
+This code produces an identical [Text](Runtime/Components/TextComponent.cs) to the one from [the example above](#text), we are just using a different syntax :)

 ---

 ### Views / ViewStack
 [Views](Runtime/Components/ViewComponent.cs) are one of two ways of managing your UI.
 Using the [ViewBuilder](Runtime/Components/ViewComponent.cs) you can easily create an area for you content.
-Views are very versatile.
 They easily scale to fit their entire canvas parent and can be configured to close on a background tap or on an InputAction.
 <br>
 Views themselves are ideally just parent container for any other component, however they inherit from [ImageComponent](Runtime/Components/ImageComponent.cs) for faster configuration of the backdrop.